BASICS OF IP TELEPHONY

 - Common VoIP solutions:

 The most popular free web-interface for telephone exchange based on asterisk is FreePBX.
 In general the advantage of this project are regular product updates, also easy management and flexibility.
 FreePBX is easy to customize and adapt to your changing needs.
 FreePBX is available as a free downloadable software package.
 It can be installed on your own server or virtual machine.
 FreePBX leverages standard computing servers and Linux OS.
 It is configured and managed using standard web browsers.
 It fully supports the ubiquitous SIP protocol and compatible with all softphones.
-FreePBX is the best platform for Advanced IP telephony and business VoIP solutions.
+FreePBX is the best platform for Advanced IP telephony service and business VoIP solutions.

 FreePBX based on Asterisk provides extensive opportunities to provide conversations in IP-networks, allows you to more effectively manage the organization and save money on calls.
 But due to weak security or improper configuration VoIP-service can cause serious financial losses.